All our offices are now open!

 Should I wear a mask and bring my own hand sanitiser?

 Please sanitise your hands when you arrive, before your meeting.
 You can either bring your own, or we have hand sanitiser available in our reception areas for your use.
-If you feel more comfortable wearing a mask, that is entirely your choice – please wear whatever makes you feel more reassured and confident during your visit.

 Are you open on Saturdays?